Powerlearnproject/se-day1-assignment-Engineer-wanyonyi/README.md

 Example: Mobile app for a startup requiring frequent updates.

-Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
+5.Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
 Software Developer
 Role: Responsible for designing, coding, and implementing software solutions.
 Responsibilities: